 When he was a youngster, Mark Rose dreamed of finding fame and fortune as a baseball center fielder.
-But it may have seemed as if he had come out of left field when he made the final five last summer at a Wal-Mart FLW Tour stop in Memphis.
+But it may have seemed as if he had come out of left field when he made the final five last summer at an FLW Tour stop in Memphis.
 "He was an enigma, this guy in a small aluminum boat.
 And a borrowed boat at that," recalls one observer on hand for Rose's professional coming-out party on the mighty Mississippi.

 Rose finished third in the professional division on the Memphis tour stop - only the second tour event of his career.
 He won $20,000.
 Inspired by his early success, the 28-year-old Rose gave up his job in mid-1999 to pursue life as a fishing professional.
 "It was anything but a snap decision," he says.
 "Whenever I started thinking about this, I knew I wanted to do it right for my family and myself."

 Rose has come a long way since growing up in West Memphis, Ark., though he still lives only a mile from his boyhood home.
 In many ways, he's still the product of his small town.
-How many pro athletes, after all, would call a writer just a day after a lengthy interview, concerned that he not sound too full of himself.
+How many pro athletes, after all, would call a writer just a day after a lengthy interview, concerned that he does not sound too full of himself?

 Those closest to him aren't shy about speaking up on his behalf.
 "I'll talk about him as long as you want to listen," says his father, David, with a hearty laugh.
 "He was a good kid, never any problem at all.
 And he was always very competitive.
-I can remember him fishing in little rodeos when he was 5 or 6."
+I remember him fishing in little rodeos when he was 5 or 6."

-Says his wife, Christi, a kindergarten teacher: "How often does a person really get the chance to fulfill something they've dreamed about?
+Says his wife, Christi, a kindergarten teacher: "How often does a person get the chance to fulfill something they've dreamed about?
 We're all very proud of him."

 College baseball did pay some significant dividends, however.
 "I got my college paid for.
 I got myself a degree in business management.
 And I began to think about the future," he says.
 He knew one thing for sure - it would be a future with some involvement in competitive sports.

 "That competitive spirit really never went away," he says.
-"For a while I thought about coaching, then maybe selling sporting goods."
+"For a while, I thought about coaching, then maybe selling sporting goods."
 As his dreams of success in team sports faded, Rose got more involved with outdoor activities.
 "I began to compete in 3-D bow hunting, and I did a lot of duck hunting," he says.
 "And always, there was fishing..."
-Rose recalls fishing at age 4 but can't remember who first taught him.
+Rose recalls fishing at age four but can't remember who first taught him.
 Maybe it was his grandfather, commercial fisherman Walter Rose, or one of his uncles.

 "My grandfather trapped in the winter and fished in the spring and summer," Rose says.
 "He's 91 now and still fishes every chance he gets."
 Rose can remember accompanying his grandfather, who was surveying Arkansas rice fields.
 "There was a 'dollar hole' near the house, and he would drop me off there.
 I would fish just about all day.
 I had a Zebco 33 and a can of worms.

 "I got a lot of knowledge about fishing as a young man just fishing in the ditches and ponds near my home."
 In those days, could he have dreamed of fishing being such a big sport that people would quit their jobs to turn pro?
 "No way.
 I couldn't have imagined it like it is now with all the big sponsorships," Rose says.
-"As a kid, I just thought it was something fun to do."
+"As a kid, I thought it was fun to do."

 His first job at a big Memphis sporting goods store after graduating from college in 1995 kept Rose connected to the outdoors.
 "I worked for a year as the manager of the hunting and fishing department," he says.
-"I got to know a lot of the guys who were fishing Red Man tournaments."
+"I got to know many of the guys who were fishing Red Man tournaments."